How I built Fluxer, a Discord-like chat app

 Large media adds up quickly.
 If every image, video, and random file stayed forever, the hosted instance would become free cloud storage with a chat app attached, which breaks the economics of a bootstrapped app trying to stay independent.

 Expiry is based on file size.
-Small files last much longer, with the smallest lasting about three years, and files can be renewed a little when they are accessed.
+Small files last much longer, with the smallest lasting about three years, and files can be renewed a little when they're accessed.
 The exact behaviour is documented in how attachment expiry works.

 Attachment expiry keeps storage under control and also protects privacy; most attachments have no reason to live forever.
 If you self-host Fluxer, the policy is yours to configure, including whether expiry is enabled and how much storage your instance allows.